fpl/potpourri/README.md

  - `diffsplit` - split a unified diff in multiple patches.
 This is not splitdiff!
  - `diffport` - port a patch to a new version of a tarball.
  - `extract_p7m.sh` - extract a P7M digital signed file.
+ - `cert_tool` - The TJ's edition for cert_tool to manage SSL certs.